 Stock-Flow Model

-One result of the additional reinforcing loop is that persistent spiritual life must start from a non-zero value, as the increase in life is proportional to its value.
+One result of the additional reinforcing loop is that persistent spiritual life must start at a nonzero value, since the increase in life is proportional to its value.
 I see this as capturing the fact that active believers must always have some spiritual life because they are believers.
 Although inactive believers will also have some spiritual life, they are not doing anything with it.
-It is not that they are completely lifeless, just inactive.
+It is not that they are completely lifeless; they are just inactive.

 For spiritual life to influence conversion, combining the two forms of life together for a single output is easier.
 This may be done in various ways (see Hayward (2014) et al.).
-Here, I pick the average of the two forms of Spiritual Life, which may be weighted to capture situations where the balance between the persistent (SLp) and immediate (Sli) forms may vary.
+Here, I take the average of the two forms of Spiritual Life, which may be weighted to capture situations where the balance between the persistent (SLp) and immediate (Sli) forms varies.
 Thus

 SL = w X SLi + (1-w) X SLp